-The scabbard has silver upper and lower mounts, over a red velvet covered wooden core.
-The upper mount engraved and three Rose blossoms on the reverse eventual sale. although not all Cork silver was hallmarked, due to the security risks of transport Assay the Office in Dublin. would be interesting to see if a silver expert could discern a particular hand or style.
+The scabbard has silver upper and lower mounts, over a red velvet and three Rose blossoms on the reverse eventual sale. although not all Cork silver was hallmarked, due to the security risks of transport Assay to the Office in Dublin.
+It would be interesting to see if a silver expert could discern a particular hand or style.